by Scott Mehl © Unofficial Royalty 2016

 Eventually, Alexander and Aspasia were permitted to return to Greece.
 The marriage was legalized but Aspasia would not be recognized as Queen.
 Settled in at Tatoi Palace, Aspasia was soon pregnant with the couple’s only child who was born five months after her father’s death:

 One of Alexander’s last public appearances was in July 1920, when he visited the newly acquired territories of West Thrace.
 While there, the main town was renamed Alexandroupoli in his honor.
 Just a few months later, tragedy struck the Greek Royal Family.
 On October 2, 1920, King Alexander was bitten by a monkey while walking on the grounds of Tatoi Palace.
-Not thinking it was serious, he had the wound cleaned and dressed, but it soon became infected.
-He soon developed septicemia and became delirious with fever.
+Not thinking it was serious, he had the wound cleaned and dressed but it soon became infected.
+He soon developed septicemia and became delirious with a fever.
 Despite his pleas for his mother to be at his bedside, the government would not allow either of his parents to return to Greece.
-They did, however, allow his grandmother, Queen Olga, to come to Athens.
+However, his grandmother Queen Olga was given permisson to come to Athens.
 King Alexander died on October 25, 1920, at the Royal Palace.
 Delayed by bad weather, Queen Olga did not arrive until two hours after his death.

-King Alexander’s body lay in state at the Athens Cathedral until his funeral several days later.
+King Alexander’s body lay in state at the Metropolitan Cathedral of the Annunciation in Athens, Greece until his funeral several days later.
 Queen Olga was the only member of the Greek royal family permitted to attend.
 Following the funeral, Alexander’s remains were interred at the Royal Cemetery at Tatoi.
 Interestingly, unlike the tombstones of his father and brothers, Alexander’s tombstone does not refer to him as King of the Hellenes.
-Because of the political circumstances which put him on the throne, none in the royal family considered his reign to be truly legitimate and treated it more as a regency.
+Because of the political circumstances that put him on the throne, none in the royal family considered his reign truly legitimate and treated it more like a regency.
 Alexander himself shared this feeling.
 His tombstone simply says ‘Alexander, son of the King of the Hellenes, Prince of Denmark.’

 King Alexander’s death left the throne vacant, with the Greek Parliament wanting to pass the throne to another member of the Royal Family.
-They had gone as far as insisting that King Constantine and Crown Prince George be permanently banned from the line of succession.
-Just days after Alexander’s death, the throne was offered to his younger brother, Paul.
-But he declined, pointing out that both his father and elder brother were still living, and neither had renounced their rights to the throne.
+The Parlament insisted that King Constantine and Crown Prince George be permanently banned from the line of succession.
+The throne was offered to Alexander’s younger brother Paul.
+However, Paul declined, pointing out that his father and elder brother were still living, and neither had renounced their rights to the throne.
 Just weeks later, new elections saw the defeat of Prime Minister Venizelos and the monarchists winning the majority.
 King Constantine was restored to the throne, and the new Prime Minister asked Queen Olga, already in Athens, to serve as Regent until King Constantine’s return to Greece.

 Two years after Alexander’s death, his marriage was retroactively recognized by King Constantine I, and their daughter was legitimized.
 Both Aspasia and Alexandra were made Princesses of Greece and Denmark.